A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

 \subsection{LLM APIs vs.\ Local LLMs}

-Most people interact with LLMs through chat-based interfaces (e.g., ChatGPT).
+Many people interact with LLMs daily through ``chat-based interfaces'' (e.g., ChatGPT).
 These interfaces are convenient for exploratory use because they allow users to ask questions in natural language and receive immediate responses.
 However, they are generally not well suited to research workflows.
-Chat interfaces make it difficult to systematically process large numbers of texts, ensure reproducibility, control model parameters, or integrate the model into automated pipelines.
-In addition, manual interactions do not scale well when thousands of documents need to be annotated or analyzed.
+Chat interfaces make it difficult to systematically process large volumes of text, ensure reproducibility, control model parameters, or integrate models into larger automated pipelines.
 For research purposes, it is therefore usually preferable to interact with LLMs programmatically, typically in one of the following two ways:

-\begin{itemize} \item \textbf{APIs}, which provide ready-to-use models such as OpenAI's GPTs, Anthropic's Claude, or Google's Gemini.
-These require only an internet connection and an API key. \item \textbf{Local or open-source models}, such as Llama~2 or Mistral, which can be deployed on institutional hardware or high-performance clusters. \end{itemize}
+\begin{itemize} \item \textbf{Cloud APIs}, which provide access to hosted models via a remote service.
+These typically require only an internet connection and an API key, enabling easy access to both proprietary and open-source models depending on the provider. \item \textbf{Local open-source models}, such as Llama and Qwen, which can be deployed directly on local computers, virtual machines, or high-performance computing (HPC) clusters. \end{itemize}

-For most SSH researchers, cloud-based APIs provide the most accessible entry point.
-They often offer better performance for text annotation (at the time of writing this paper) than many open-source models and remove the need for dedicated GPU hardware.
+For many researchers, cloud-based LLM APIs provide the most accessible entry point as they require minimal code to interact with and remove the need for dedicated (GPU) hardware.
 However, it is important to point out that this approach involves sending research data to the API provider, which may raise privacy and data protection concerns under legislation such as the GDPR.
-While some cloud APIs claim not to use submitted data to train the model, annotating personal data using cloud APIs requires explicit consent from study participants and must be covered by an approved data management protocol.
-In such cases, running local LLMs offers a feasible, GDPR-compliant, privacy-friendly alternative.
-Unfortunately, we do not cover local deployment of LLMs in this paper.
+While some API providers claim not to store or process submitted data, annotating personal data using cloud APIs still requires explicit consent from study participants and must be covered by an approved data management protocol.
+In such cases, running local open-weight LLMs offers a feasible, GDPR-compliant, privacy-friendly alternative (see \autoref{sec:reproducibility}).
+This is especially true for scientific workflows where reproducibility, transparency, and long-term accessibility are central concerns.
+Compared to proprietary ones, open-weight LLMs can be downloaded, versioned, archived, and deployed locally or on institutional infrastructure, enabling annotation workflows that remain reproducible even if commercial APIs evolve or disappear.